 About the Intelligent Community Forum

 The Intelligent Community Forum (www.intelligentcommunity.org), headquartered in New York, is a global movement of 180 cities, metro regions and counties with a think tank at its heart and a mission to make everyone’s “hometown” at great place.
-ICF studies and promotes the best practices of the world's Intelligent Communities as they adapt to the new demands and seize the opportunities presented by information and communications technology (ICT).
-To help cities and regions build prosperous economies, solve social problems and enrich local cultures, the Intelligent Community Forum conducts research, hosts events around the globe, publishes books, and produces its high-profile annual international awards program.
+Based on 20 years of research, ICF has developed a unique Method that communities large and small have used to develop prosperous and inclusive economies, strong societies and rich cultures amid the massive disruptions of the digital age.
+ICF conducts research, hosts events around the globe, publishes books, and produces its high-profile annual international awards program.
 The Forum sponsors research Institutes in North America dedicated to the study of the movement, and national organizations in Canada and Taiwan, both home to many Intelligent Communities.
 In 2012 ICF was invited to participate at the Nobel Peace Prize conference in Oslo and in 2014, its model and work was recognized by the U.S. Department of Commerce under the Workforce Innovation and Opportunity Act, which, according to the American government, was "aimed at creating a more flexible and responsive system of workforce development to meet the needs of employers looking to fill 21st century jobs.”
 The Forum’s membership is made up of 180 designated Intelligent Communities worldwide.
 For more information, go to www.intelligentcommunity.org/icf_membership.
 For more details on the Intelligent Community Forum’s recent publications and programs, www.intelligentcommunity.org.

 Intelligent Community Forum Contacts